Global uniqueness of large stable CMC spheres in asymptotically flat Riemannian three-manifolds: Introduction

 owing to the Schwarzschild background.
-Bounding \eqref{playoffSchwarzschild} from above yields an estimate of $r_0(\Sigma)$ from below.
+An upper bound for \eqref{playoffSchwarzschild} gives a lower bound on $r_0(\Sigma)$.

-However, in order to capitalize on this potentially good term \eqref{playoffSchwarzschild}, we need to control error terms related to the deviation of the Euclidean mean curvature of $\Sigma$ from constant.
-Controlling such deviation in $L^{2}$ is sufficient for us, so at first pass, we refer to a quantitative version of Schur's lemma due to C. De Lellis and S. M\"uller.
-This leads to the a priori estimate for mean curvature
+In order to capitalize on the potential of \eqref{playoffSchwarzschild}, we have to keep in check the deviation from constant of the \textsl{Euclidean} mean curvature of $\Sigma$.
+Control in $L^{2}$ of this deviation is sufficient for us, so at first pass, we refer to a quantitative version of Schur's lemma due to C.~De Lellis and S.~M\"uller \cite{DeLellis-Muller:2005}.
+This leads to the a priori estimate

+for the Euclidean mean curvature.
 In conjunction with Allard's theorem and a blow-down argument, this estimate gives us strong analytic control on $\Sigma$.
-More precisely, it follows that $\Sigma$ is $C^{1, \alpha}$-close to a large coordinate sphere in the chart at infinity.
+More precisely, we see that $\Sigma$ is close in $C^{1, \alpha}$ to a large coordinate sphere in the chart at infinity.

 The trouble with the application of the De Lellis--M\"uller estimate above is that it uses up too much of the favorable terms